 Richard Wright, Wilps Luutkudziiwus, is the spokesperson from Madii Lii Centre in Gitxsan territory in northern B.C.
 He will discuss the Indigenous rights context surrounding extractive projects, including issues with current federal and provincial approval processes and the UN Declaration on the Rights of Indigenous Peoples.
 Journalist and filmmaker (Fractured Land) Damien Gillis will speak to the impact of fracking on land and water, and Bernadette and Keith Wyton of the Barkley Sound Alliance will focus on the project’s impact at its end-point at the Kwispaa LNG export facility.
 They will speak about the protections in place and opposition to the proposal.

-This forum is open to all interested community members, first come first serve (i.e. no ticketing), and is brought to you by the Watershed Sentinel magazine in partnership with the Council of Canadians Comox Valley chapter and the Glasswaters Foundation.
+The forum is open to all and admission is free.
+It is co-hosted by the Watershed Sentinel magazine, the Council of Canadians Comox Valley Chapter, and the Glasswaters Foundation.

 We hope to see you on Wednesday!
 Please bring a friend.